john-cd/rust_howto/bk/src/categories/database/query_builders_orms.md

 diesel migration generate create_users
 ```

 `DATABASE_URL` can be set to a file path, or `sqlite::memory:` for an in-memory database.
-For other databases, the URL format is `protocol://user:password@host/database`.
+For other [databases][p-databases], the URL format is `protocol://user:password@host/database`.
 For MySQL, the URL would be as follows:

 ```bash
 echo DATABASE_URL=mysql://<username>:<password>@localhost/<database> >> .env